steveantony5/Reliable-UDP-File-Transfer/README.txt

 2) get <filename> - transfers the file <filename> from server to client

 on server side
-- The server on receiving the filename from client,  checks whether the file is present in server database.
+- The server on receiving the filename from client,  checks whether the file is present in server folder.
 If it is not present, it gives indication to client and displays as "File not found"
 - If the file is found, it transfer the file data in the form of frames using stop and wait protocol.

 on client side
 - The client receives the filename and sends it to the server.
 - After receiving the file, it calculates the bytes received and displays to the user for comparing.

-3) delete <filename> - deletes the file <filename> from server database
+3) delete <filename> - deletes the file <filename> from server folder

 on client side
 - The client gets the filename from user and sends it to the server.